‘Where am I? Take off this blindfold!’

 ‘Then why are you speaking to me, now?’

 This is part of the agreement.
 Your leaders could not convince the people to go blindly; as a people you desire choice, control, consequence.
-We offer every one of you the option of leaving the simulation by your own free world, and joining our kind in the real world.
+We offer every one of you the option of leaving the simulation by your own free will, and joining our kind in the real world.

 ‘Wait, we can just leave?
 No tricky deals, no fine print?
 You just let us leave?’